 Massachusetts, United States

-Lisa Borders’s second novel, The Fifty-First State, will be published by Engine Books in October, 2013.
+Lisa Borders’s second novel, The Fifty-First State, was published by Engine Books in 2013.
 Her first novel, Cloud Cuckoo Land, was chosen by Pat Conroy as the winner of River City Publishing’s Fred Bonnie Award in 2002, and received fiction honors in the 2003 Massachusetts Book Awards.
 Lisa’s short stories have appeared in Kalliope, Washington Square, Black Warrior Review, Painted Bride Quarterly, Newport Review and other journals, and her essay, "Enchanted Night" was published in Don't You Forget About Me: Contemporary Writers on the Films of John Hughes (Simon & Schuster, 2007).
 She has received grants from the Massachusetts Cultural Council, the Somerville Arts Council and the Pennsylvania Council on the Arts, and fellowships at the Millay Colony, Virginia Center for the Creative Arts, Hedgebrook and the Blue Mountain Center.
 She lives near Boston, where she teaches at Grub Street.

 - The Fifty-First State , Engine Books (October 15, 2013)

 - Cloud Cuckoo Land , River City Publishing (September 2002)